 Clots, tumors, lumps, cirrhosis of the liver, internal bleeding of organs are a few of the common disorders that require immediate radiological testing.

-Most radiology tests are minimally invasive and not painful.
-In the case of a painful the procedure, the patient may be given local or general anesthesia depending on the procedure involved.
+Most radiology tests at the x-ray hospital in Malleshwaram, Bangalore are minimally invasive and not painful.
+In the case of a painful procedure, the patient may be given local or general anesthesia depending on the procedure involved.

 The nurse or technologist will insert the IV line into a vein in the hand or arm.
 Small amount of blood is taken before the procedure begins and a sedative is provided.
 When the catheter has to be inserted, local anaesthesia is given to the patient to avoid pain.
 The catheter is inserted into a mall slit and guided through the arteries to areas that need to be examined.